 Dave Does History is a blog by a history teacher called Dave.
-I teach in Further Education and am lucky enough to prepare classes across different levels, principally A-level and degree.
-This blog is an attempt to bring together the different ideas and thoughts that I come across – from both myself and from students – whilst teaching throughout the year.
-As such, it will be rather eclectic.
+I teach in a college and am lucky enough to prepare classes across different levels, principally A-level and degree (including Politics).
+This blog is an attempt to bring together the different ideas that I come across – from both myself, from students, from reading and research – whilst teaching throughout the year.
+As such, it is rather eclectic.

-Furthermore, the blog also focusses on local history – relating to Devon and Cornwall – and includes any interesting nuggets I stumble across whilst geocaching (The Undiscovered Country of Nearby).
-Cornish history has long been an interest of mine, and I am currently researching and writing a short book on the Earls of Cornwall (therefore the reason as to the many posts on these earls!).
+The blog also focusses on local history – relating to Devon and Cornwall – and includes any interesting nuggets I stumble across whilst geocaching (The Undiscovered Country of Nearby).
+Cornish history has long been an interest of mine, and many articles that I’ve published are related to this topic.
+Furthermore, I’m also a big fan of family history research, so you can read up on my own ancestors, including my attempt to trace the trail of the Wildmen.
 And then I have my simple “gibberings” – anything that I find of interest, and that you may also find of interest (or possibly not).

 Ultimately, my “mission statement” is simple enough: I love history and want to delve into different interesting debates and periods of time to attempt to understand in greater detail.
 This blog is a collection of ideas and discussions based on this continuing attempt.